-It's 5.30 and another day in the life of solar geek Bernard Preston; as is my custom I start simultaneously doing my lower back exercises, and saying the Lord's prayer in Dutch.
-Who says a male can't do more than one thing at a time?
+It is 5.30 and another day in the life of solar geek Bernard Preston; as is my custom I start simultaneously doing my "lower back exercises, " and saying the Lord's prayer in Dutch.
+Who says a male cannot do more than one thing at a time?

-Anyone who sits a lot, as I do at this computer, or does physically hard work but doesn't like pain, should do these little exercises; they take less than two minutes.
-You can find them using the search engine in the navigation bar.
+Anyone who sits a lot, as I do at this computer, or does physically hard work but does not like pain, should do these little exercises; they take less than two minutes.
+You can find them using the site-search function in the navigation bar above.

-Then I like to keep my Dutch up to speed; it took so much energy and commitment to learn it, that I don't want to lose the language.
+Then I like to keep my Dutch up to speed; it took so much energy and commitment to learn the language that I do not want to lose it.
 Listening to classic FM at my computer keeps my ear well tuned into good music and the third most difficult tongue in the world.

-This is a long and perhaps arduous page outlining just what you can expect from your sunshine PV panels; photons of light are captured and their substantial energy is turned into a usable voltage.
+This is a long and perhaps arduous page outlining just what you can expect from the sunshine beating down on your PV panels; photons of light are captured and their substantial energy is turned into a usable voltage that can charge batteries.

 A leaf of lettuce does something similar but using a different process called photosynthesis.

-Before I turn on the inverter, I check the battery voltages.
-They read 51.2V which means they are 82 percent full; that's fine.
-Already light is filtering in and the photovoltaic panels are registering 25 watts; it's going to be another hot and sunny day in Africa.
+Before I turn on the inverter, I check the battery voltage.
+It reads 52.1V which means it is 80 percent full according to the logger; that is fine.
+Already light is filtering in and the photovoltaic panels are registering 25 watts; it is going to be another hot and sunny day in Africa.

-Day in the life of solar geek Bernard Preston looks at just what this electricity can do in the home.
+Day in the life of solar geek Bernard Preston looks at just what this electricity from the sun can do in the home.

-It's 7am and I hear She who must be obeyed is stirring.
+It's 7am and I hear the good wife stirring.
 I peer quickly to be sure, and yes, there are now 600W arriving from Mr Golden Sun; the first direct rays are reaching the panels.

 I flick the change over switch, moving the whole house over to the solar generator.
 We have to be careful and conservative with electricity for an hour until the photovoltaic panels really start churning out plenty of free energy; still, there's enough for a pot of filter coffee.